Jumio/mobile-sdk-ios/docs/integration_document-verification.md

 The [basic setup](../README.md#basic-setup) is required before continuing with the following setup for Document Verification.

 ## Initialization
 Log into your Jumio Customer Portal and you can find your API token and API secret on the "Settings" page under "API credentials".
 We strongly recommend to store credentials outside your app.
-In case the token and secret are not set in the [`DocumentVerificationConfiguration`](https://jumio.github.io/Mobile-SDK-IOS_pilot/Netverify/Classes/DocumentVerificationConfiguration.html) object, an exception will be thrown.
+In case the token and secret are not set in the [`DocumentVerificationConfiguration`](https://jumio.github.io/Mobile-SDK-IOS_pilot/DocumentVerification/Classes/DocumentVerificationConfiguration.html) object, an exception will be thrown.
 Please note that in Swift you need to catch the underlying exception and translate it into a `NSError` instance.
-Whenever an exception is thrown, the [`DocumentVerificationViewController`](https://jumio.github.io/Mobile-SDK-IOS_pilot/Netverify/Classes/DocumentVerificationViewController.html) instance will be nil and the SDK is not usable.
+Whenever an exception is thrown, the [`DocumentVerificationViewController`](https://jumio.github.io/Mobile-SDK-IOS_pilot/DocumentVerification/Classes/DocumentVerificationViewController.html) instance will be nil and the SDK is not usable.
 Make sure that all necessary configuration is set before the `DocumentVerificationConfiguration` instance is passed to the initializer.

 ```
 DocumentVerificationViewController *config = [DocumentVerificationViewController new];
 config.apiToken = @"YOURAPITOKEN";
 config.apiSecret = @"YOURAPISECRET";
-config.dataCenter = JumioDataCenterEU; // Change this parameter if your account is in the EU data center.
-Default is US.
+config.dataCenter = JumioDataCenterEU; // Set this parameter to match the data center where your account is registered.
 config.delegate = self;

 DocumentVerificationViewController *documentVerificationViewController;